php-kit/tools/README.md

 # PHP-Kit Tools
 ##### A toolkit of utility functions for general use

-## What is PHP-Kit?
+## What is PHP-Kit Tools?

-This toolkit assists the developer in writing any kind of PHP code.
+PHP-Kit Tools is an attempt to create a toolkit of general purpose helper / utility functions that can be reused between projects.

-It provides missing functionality from the standard library and adds miscellaneous generic, low-level, foundational functions for making your code clearer and more succinct, reducing boilerplate and copy-paste.
+This toolkit provides missing functionality from the standard library and adds miscellaneous generic, low-level, foundational functions for making your code clearer and more succinct, reducing boilerplate and copy-paste.

-## Why PHP-Kit?
+## Why PHP-Kit Tools?

 There are some recurring functions and patterns that are needed frequently when developing any PHP project.
-So, developers frequently copy-paste the same own-made utility/helper functions over and over, from project to project.
+So, developers frequently copy-paste the same own-made utility / helper functions over and over, from project to project.

 ### The problem

 * all that copy-pasted code is hard to organize, update and maintain, especially when being shared between projects;
-* different developers (even in the same team and/or in the same project) create their own utility/helper functions, sometimes redundantly duplicating existing code, introducing subtle variations and/or generating confiusion between team mates;
+* different developers (even in the same team and/or in the same project) create their own utility / helper functions, sometimes redundantly duplicating existing code, introducing subtle variations and/or generating confiusion between team mates;
 * copy-pasted-modified code is usually badly documented, possibly bug-ridden and, being developer-specific, has no support (from other than the original developer);
 * if you use the utility functions provided by a specific framework, you're limiting the reusability of your code and making it harder for you to switch to projects made with other frameworks.

-### PHP-Kit is the solution
+### PHP-Kit Tools is a solution

 ##### Usable on any PHP project